RSS

 3. Don’t scrimp on paint.
 Use high-quality paint, even if you can only afford a single coat.
 But don’t buy the top-of-the-line, either.
 Your best bet?
 Select a colour that’s one step down from the top-of-the-line premium paint.

 4. Remember that painters do better on paint prices than you will.
 Frequently referred to as a “contractor price,” your painter can, for example, buy paint at $62 a gallon and resell it to you for $75.
-Even with the markup, that’s still a better deal than buying it for retail at $85.
+Even with the markup, it’s still a better deal than buying it at retail for $85.
 Make sure to ask your painter how their paint pricing works.

 5. Remember, no matter how much you haggle with potential contractors to lower their bids, they still need to make a living.
 You can push too hard.
-If you pressure painters into lower prices, this only means they have to find cheaper labour to do the job.
+If you pressure painters to accept lower prices, it only means they have to find cheaper labour to do the job.
 And affordable labour means a shoddy job.
 Either way, you generally get what you pay for.

 Selecting Plumbers